StefanZander/lecture_notes/hci/flutter/skript/html/docs/themen/state_management.md

 # State Management

+!!! success "Key Points"
+    - ...
+    - ...

+!!! info "Recommended Learning Resources"
+    -

 ## General

-State is represented by values hold in variables (app data).
+State is represented by concrete values stored in variables (app data).

 State (ie. data expressed as values) can be local (ie. for single widgets) or global (ie. data that need to be available to the entire app).